frostx9/ract-bootcamp/CAC/1. File/file.md

 # File Structure :-

-1. There Is Always one Html File In whole React Prokect
+1. There Is Always one Html File In whole React Project

 2. In The Html File We can inject javascript inject two method